LouisBrunner/valgrind-macos/nightly/README.txt

     You might be able to use /usr/bin/mail, or you might need something more elaborate like using Mutt to send mail via an external account.

+    At first, you should probably just send emails to yourself for testing purposes.
+After it's working, then sending it to others might be appropriate.

 (5) To run the tests, execute:

        $DIR/bin/nightly $DIR $TAG

     You probably want to put this command into a cron file or equivalent so it is run regularly (preferably every night).
+Actually, it's probably better to put that command inside a script, and run the script from cron, rather than running $DIR/bin/nightly directly.
+That way you can put any other configuration stuff that's necessary inside the script (e.g. make sure that programs used by the mailer script are in your PATH).

 OUTPUT FILES